makersacademy/rps-challenge/README.md

 Since this is a web based application, the user input is severely restricted in choices, thus removing the necessity to test edge cases for incorrect input.
 Player names are entered in as text, and choices are given as radio form buttons.

+In addition, Bonus Story 2 has been implemented, featuring the additional hands of Spock and Lizard.

 In my feature test, the following user stories were implemented: